 Overall, the Xbox One S is a redesigned, streamlined console with support for 4K and HDR on modern televisions.
 It can’t actually play games in 4K, but it’s a decent stopgap until Microsoft releases a console that can.
 Considering it costs the same amount of money as the Xbox One, it’s definitely a better choice than the original.

-Microsoft is working on a major upgrade to the Xbox One.
-Planned for release in late 2017, it’s currently known as “Project Scorpio” during its development period, and Microsoft dubs it “the most powerful console ever built”.
+Microsoft will release the Xbox One X, a major upgrade to the Xbox One, on November 7, 2017.
+This console was known as “Project Scorpio” during its development period, and Microsoft dubs it “the world’s most powerful console”.
 It will be significantly faster than the original Xbox One, and promises support for actual 4K gaming, with content rendered in 4K rather than simply being upscaled.
 It will also include an Ultra HD Blu-ray drive so you can watch 4K Blu-ray discs.

 While this is a major upgrade, it isn’t a new console generation.
-Project Scorpio won’t have any exclusive games.
-You can continue playing Xbox One games on the original Xbox One and Xbox One S, although Project Scorpio will be able to play some games at a higher resolution and with more graphical detail.
+The Xbox One X won’t have any exclusive games.
+You can continue playing Xbox One games on the original Xbox One and Xbox One S, although the Xbox One X will be able to play some games at a higher resolution and with more graphical detail.
 Other games will just offer smoother framerates and faster load times.
 Microsoft is promising “6 teraflops” of processing power, a four and a half times improvement over the current Xbox One and more than the PlayStation 4 Pro’s 4.2 teraflops.

 This speedy hardware will be the only Xbox One powerful enough to run “high-fidelity VR”.
-So, technically, virtual reality games will be exclusive to the Scorpio because they can’t run on any other Xbox One hardware.
-It’s unclear what headsets will be supported on the Xbox One, although Microsoft is pushing a whole new ecosystem of $299 VR headsets with Windows 10’s Creators Update.
+So, technically, virtual reality games will be exclusive to the Xbox One X because they can’t run on any other Xbox One hardware.
+It’s unclear what headsets will be supported on the Xbox One X, although Microsoft is pushing a whole new ecosystem of $299 VR headsets with Windows 10’s Creators Update.

 This is Microsoft’s answer to Sony’s PlayStation 4 Pro, a more powerful PlayStation 4 console that can play games in 4K (and was released on November 10, 2016).
 The PS4 Pro only costs $399, however.
 Microsoft is leapfrogging Sony and now has the most powerful console hardware, although it’s being released nearly a year after the PS4 Plus and will cost an extra $100.

 Which Xbox Should You Buy?